-7.3.2 Precinct 1 - Figtree Shopping Centre
+Precinct 1 - Westfield Figtree Shoppingtown Centre

-1. This precinct is located on the north-east corner of Princes Highway and The Avenue and is comprised of Figtree Shopping Centre and two smaller allotments which front the highway.
+This precinct is located on the north-east corner of Princes Highway and The Avenue and is comprised of Westfield-Figtree Shoppingtown Centre and two smaller allotments which front the highway.

-- 2. Maximum Building Height (Maximum Number of Storeys) - - (a) Four (4) Storeys for the Figtree Shopping Centre site - (b) Two (2) Storeys for the two existing small allotments fronting the Princes Highway - 3.
-A four (4) storey building height limit may apply to the two (2) small existing allotments fronting the Princes Highway (i.e. Lot1, DP 38524 and Lot 2, DP 515091) where these lots are amalgamated with the Figtree shopping centre site known as Lot 1, DP 849373, 130 The Avenue, Figtree.
+- 3. Maximum Building Height (Maximum Number of Storeys) - - 4 Storeys for the Figtree Shopping Centre site - (b) 2 Storeys for the two existing small allotments fronting the Princes Highway - A 4 storey building height limit may apply to the two small existing allotments fronting the Princes Highway (i.e. Lot1, DP 38524 and Lot 2, DP 515091) where these lots are amalgamated with the Westfield-Figtree shopping centre site known as Lot 1, DP 849373, 130 The Avenue, Figtree.